-- 2.1.
-Eligibility: This course is designed for ranks of O-1 through O-6, police or civilian equivalent.
+2.1.
+Eligibility: This course is designed for grades of O-1 through O-6, police or civilian equivalent.
 Students must be current and qualified pilots in their primary aircraft, have flown within the 6 months preceding attendance, and have a minimum of 200 hours of fixed or rotary wing experience after their formal flying course.
-The candidate must have a minimum of 20 hours of flight under instrument flight rules. - 2.2.
-Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: No hearing or speech impediments. - 2.3.
-Uniform/Equipment: In addition to the uniform requirements listed in the General Clothing Requirements, students are encouraged to bring flight suits and flight boots. - 3.
-Other Information: Only electronic manuals are used in the course; therefore, students are encouraged to bring a laptop computer, if available.
-Students are also encouraged to bring examples of home field instrument approach charts and maps to share with the class. - 4.
-Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 4.2, 4.3, 5.4 and USNORTHCOM/TCP objectives: 2.1, 2.2, 2.3, 3.1, 3.3, 4.2, 4.3, 4.4, 4.5, 4.6, 5.1, 5.3.
+The candidate must have a minimum of 20 hours of flight under instrument flight rules.

+2.2.2.
+Hearing/Speech: No hearing or speech impediments.

+2.3.
+Uniform/Equipment: In addition to the uniform requirements listed in the General Clothing Requirements, students are encouraged to bring flight suits and flight boots.

+3. Other Information: Only electronic manuals are used in the course; therefore, students are encouraged to bring a laptop computer, if available.
+Students are also encouraged to bring examples of home field instrument approach charts and maps to share with the class.

+4. Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 4.2, 4.3, 5.4 and USNORTHCOM/TCP objectives: 2.1, 2.2, 2.3, 3.1, 3.3, 4.2, 4.3, 4.4, 4.5, 4.6, 5.1, 5.3.

 COURSE NUMBER COURSE NAME LENGTH

 (MASL D121065) Instructor Pilot Instrument 12 Weeks

 L3OZR1210650SRB Procedures

 STUDENT LOAD: MIN: 6 MAX: 10